-The program kicks off in August with Forum Day, when students and their teachers come to UNSW for a day of activity and discussion lead by a group of trained student volunteers.
-The day is based on exploring the issues above in a dynamic and engaging way.
+The program begins at the end of July with Forum Day, when students and their teachers come to UNSW for a day of activities and discussion led by a group of trained student volunteers.
+Students explore the issues above in a dynamic and engaging way.